FANZ

 Click the trigger node to configure:

-• Re-entry policy — Whether users can enter the flow more than once.
-Options: Once only or Multiple with cooldown (set cooldown days).
+• Re-entry criteria — Whether users can enter the flow more than once.
+Options: No re-entry or Allow re-entry after a time period (set cooldown days).

 • Profile filters — Filter which users enter the flow using AND/OR conditions (same rule engine as automated segments).